kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ### Working With Matched Portions

-A `dict` dd is creating, that has to keys: `ff` for found female and `fm` for found male.
-Both are assigned an empty list, that appends the filename + extension for each match.
+A `dict` dd is creating that has to keys: `ff` for found female and `fm` for found male.
+Both are assigned an empty list that appends the filename + extension for each match.

 The regular expression uses `re.search`, a function found in the standard Python library [*re*](https://docs.python.org/3/library/re.html#).
-The main reason for this is that `re.search` returns a `match object`, that makes it easy to work with the matched strings.
+The main reason for this is that `re.search` returns a `match object` that makes it easy to work with the matched strings.
 In this case `f` was assigned as the match object.
 If `f` is of type `None`, no filename was appended to either of the dictionary keys.

-If `type(f) != None` is true, then `f` holds capture groups 1 and 2, that by design will hold:
+If `type(f) != None` is true, then `f` holds capture groups 1 and 2 that by design will hold:

 - `f.group(1)`: the entire filename + the extension.